 The automotive press were amazed by the new car, and it was instantly desirable.
 The intensive nature of hand built production and that spaceframe chassis made the 300SL expensive to build and buy.

-To satisfy the growing sales demand, particularly in the USA, Mercedes needed a car that could inspire desire like the 300SL while borrowing heavily from the established Mercedes production car parts bin… so that is what they built…
+To satisfy the growing sales demand, particularly in the USA, Mercedes needed a car that could inspire desire like the 300SL while borrowing heavily from the established Mercedes production car parts bin… it had to have 100% of the beauty and 50% of the costs… so that is what they built…

 W198 300SL Engines: